The Korean War

 MEET THE VETERANSRELATED TO THIS TEACHING RESOURCESEE ALL STORIES

-Dennis Grogan talks in detail about his time with 1903 Air Observation Corps.
-These flights, were equipped with Austers, and operated from an airstrip which was constructed for them by Canadian Army Engineers prior to their arrival in Korea.
-It's a great account about a little known chapter of the Korean War.
+Dennis Grogan talks in detail about his time in Korea serving with 1903 Air Observation Corps.
+These flights, were equipped with Austers, and operated from an airstrip which was constructed for them b...